27 December 2015

 Sinking us deep in the sea of blood and tears,

-“our bloody enemies are so close”.
+“our bloody enemies are so close, they are in our ears”.

 We are at war.